Choosing a Stair Runner Carpet: A Definitive Buyer's Guide

 The four main synthetic fibers used in carpet manufacturing today are nylon, polyester, olefin, and acrylic.

-Nylon carpet is the most widely used soft surface and is an excellent choice for both residential and commercial spaces.
+Pros: Nylon carpet is the most widely used soft surface and is an excellent choice for both residential and commercial spaces.
 It is stain and abrasion resistant, has high resiliency, and comes with a built-in stain protector, making it easy to maintain.
 We prefer nylon 6 or 6.6 for its ability to be recycled.

 Cons: Can be more expensive than other synthetic carpets